The ADHD-Eating Disorders Link

 Many people with ADHD have poor impulse control and find it hard to regulate their emotions.
 This combination sets the stage for binge eating.
 Haley, 28, compares it to a drug problem.
 “Food is my heroin,” she says.
 “It sounds dramatic, but it is true.
 As hard as I try to prevent a binge, it is like driving over the same pothole that blows out your tires every day.
 I hate what binge eating does to my weight.
 It makes me feel worthless, which makes me turn to food again.
 It’s an abusive relationship.”

-For bulimics, food is self-medication for anxiety, stress, anger, and boredom.
-Eating is stimulating, so when sufferers feel “empty” emotionally, food fills the gap.
+For individuals with bulimia nervosa, food is self-medication for anxiety, stress, anger, and boredom.
+Eating is stimulating, and food fills the gap.
 People with ADHD who feel inadequate and incompetent turn to food as a source of comfort.
 Eating is used as an unhealthy outlet to take control of their lives.
-Both binge-eaters and people with ADHD have trouble heeding their internal cues of satiety and hunger.
+Both people with BED and people with ADHD have trouble heeding their internal cues of satiety and hunger.

 The risk factors for AN are also more significant for people with ADHD.
-Patients with ADHD and anorexia have stated that information on proper portions and healthy foods leaves them overwhelmed.
+Patients with ADHD and anorexia nervosa have stated that information on proper portions and healthy foods leaves them overwhelmed.
 Individuals with ADHD take an all-or-nothing approach in decision-making.
-Although anorexic people eat very little, they are obsessed with food.
+Although people with anorexia nervosa eat very little, they are obsessed with food.
 They read cookbooks and watch food shows.
 A hyperfocus on food may be appealing to individuals with ADHD, since it simplifies their thinking about the subject.

-Tyra, 44, who has struggled with anorexia since she was 15, says, “Controlling my weight is my only success.
+Tyra, 44, who was diagnosed with anorexia nervosa as a teen, says, “Controlling my weight is my only success.
 I felt like a headless chicken in my younger years.
 I was constantly overwhelmed and getting nothing done.
 Back then, there was no support or recognition of ADHD.
 Everyone thought I was either not trying hard enough or was stupid.
 After hearing that for so long, I started believing it myself.”

-It has been widely reported that individuals who struggle with AN often fear becoming adults and taking on adult responsibilities.
+It has been widely reported that teens and young adults with AN often fear becoming adults and taking on adult responsibilities.
 Starvation is an expression of arrested development.
 Individuals with ADHD, due to executive function problems, find that tending to careers, relationships, and money management are difficult to do.
 Starving the body to keep maturity at bay is an unconscious expression of the wish to delay growing up.

 Treatment Game Plan

 Eating disorders are complicated.
 Treatment requires a team — usually a psychologist, nutritionist, physician, psychiatrist, and, most often, a family/couples therapist.
-When a sufferer also has ADHD, seeing treatment through an ADHD lens is essential.
+When someone with an eating disorder also has ADHD, seeing treatment through an ADHD lens is essential.
 Knowing how the eating disorder is affected by ADHD symptoms, and how it, in turn, affects ADHD symptoms, must be central to treatment.
 Not managing the ADHD usually leads to treatment failure.
 If the eating disorder therapist is not an ADHD expert, add an ADHD therapist to the team.

 Patients with ADHD plus an eating disorder are often seen as “not wanting to get better” because the ADHD was either undiagnosed or clinically underappreciated.
 Patients with eating disorders are often ambivalent about treating the problem.
 They want relief from the torment, but they equate treatment with gaining weight.